 New members are very welcome and experience is not necessary.
 There is no requirement to become actively involved and many of our members focus on the talks and study days.
 If you are interested then come along to one of our talks for a fee of £5 (refundable if you decide to join) where you can meet the committee and other members.

-The annual membership fee (from 1st April to the end of March) is £20 per person (reduced to £9 if paid between January and March), full time students under the age of 23 pay £5.
+The annual membership fee (from 1st April to the end of March) is £20 per person (reduced to £10 if paid between January and March, expires March 31st), full time students under the age of 25 pay £5.
 For this the society offers:

-- A varied programme of lectures & meetings from September to May, which are free.
+- A varied programme of lectures and meetings from September to May, which are free.

 - Access to study days and trips, charged for on a cost recovery basis only.